MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 - **Secret handling**: The `createSecret` action lets Docker registry secrets be created using Docker registry service connections.
 It also lets generic secrets be created using either plain-text variables or secret variables.
 Before deployment to the cluster, you can use the `secrets` input along with the `deploy` action to augment the input manifest files with the appropriate `imagePullSecrets` value.

 - **Bake manifest**: The `bake` action of the task allows for baking templates into Kubernetes manifest files.
-The action uses tools such as Helm, Compose, and kustomize.
+The action uses tools such as Helm, Compose, and Kustomize.
 With baking, these Kubernetes manifest files are usable for deployments to the cluster.

-- **Deployment strategy**: Choosing the `canary` strategy with the `deploy` action leads to creation of workloads having names suffixed with `-baseline` and `-canary`.
+- **Deployment strategy**: Choosing the `canary` strategy with the `deploy` action leads to the creation of workload names suffixed with `-baseline` and `-canary`.
 The task supports two methods of traffic splitting:

   - **Service Mesh Interface**: [Service Mesh Interface](https://smi-spec.io/) (SMI) abstraction allows configuration with service mesh providers like `Linkerd` and `Istio`.
 The Kubernetes Manifest task maps SMI `TrafficSplit` objects to the stable, baseline, and canary services during the life cycle of the deployment strategy.